TextmanuscriptTextmanuscripts - Les Enluminures

 at curatorial service

-In Latin and Italian, manuscript on parchment and paper
+In Latin and French, illuminated manuscript on paper

 View manuscript